fedecarles/abacus-rs/README.md

 ```

 An abacus ledger is toml file, or mutliple toml files, that include accounts,
-transaction and optionaly prices.
+transaction and optionaly, prices.

-Running any command require declaring the path to the ledger.
+Running any command requires declaring the path to the ledger.

 ### Accounts

-An account is declared with a specific type of Assets, Liabilities,
+An account is declared with a specific type; Assets, Liabilities,
 Expenses, Income, Equity, Stock, MutualFund, Holding or Cash.

 The account currency can be declared with any terminology.